wq2021/Coursera_GenAI_LLM/Coursera_GenAI.md

 **Describe time and effort consumed in the lifecycle of GenAI Project**

-- **Pretraining** : require high expertise and take from days to weeks to months (but at the most of times, you're prone to start with a foundation model)
+1. **Pretraining** : require high expertise and take from days to weeks to months (but at the most of times, you're prone to start with a foundation model)

-- **Prompt engineering (assess the model's performance when starting with a foundation model)** : require less technical expertise, and no addtional training of the model.
+2. **Prompt engineering (assess the model's performance when starting with a foundation model)** : require less technical expertise, and no addtional training of the model.

-- **Prompt tuning and fine-tuning (if the modeling isn't performing as you need)**: full finetuning or peft (LoRA or prompt tuning) depending on use cases, performance goals and compute budget.
+3. **Prompt tuning and fine-tuning (if the modeling isn't performing as you need)**: full finetuning or choose PEFT method (LoRA or prompt tuning) depending on use cases, performance goals and compute budget.
 But since fine-tuning can be very successful with a relatively small training dataset, this phase could potentially be completed in a single day.

-- **Reinforcement learning and human feedback** : require relevant expertise and similar time to fine-tuning if you can use an existing reward model.
-But it would take a long time to train a reward model from scratch because if need much efforts to gather human feedback.
+4. **Reinforcement learning with human feedback** : require relevant expertise and similar time to fine-tune if you can use an existing reward model.
+But it would take a long time to train a reward model from scratch because it needs much efforts to gather human feedback.
 The goal is to update LLM model weights by adding a seperate reward model to align with human goals (helpful, honest and harmless).

-- **Compression / optimization / deployment**
+5. **Compression / optimization / deployment**

 **What is the limitation of LLM and how could we reduce the negative effects ? **

 **LLMs do not carry out mathematical operations**.
 They are still just trying to predict the next best token based on their training, and as a result, can easily get the answer wrong.
+In other words, complex reasoning can be challenging for LLMs.
 To reduce this effect, **RAG (Retrieval Augmented Generation)** is a framework for building LLM powered systems that **make use of external data sources to overcome some of the limitations of these models** (like **knowledge cut-off issue**, or **model hallucinations** when it doesn't know the answer).
 A flexible and less expensive way to overcome knowledge cutoffs is to give your model access to additional external data at inference time.
 There are 2 considerations for using external data in RAG :

 - Data must fit inside context window (split long sources into short chunks)